mogenius/homebrew-mocli-dev/README.md

 # README

-Private releases of mocli for testing purposes.
+Dev releases of `mocli` for testing.